ChuanChinLai/LaiEngine/README.md

 # The LaiEngine

 LaiEngine is a 2D game engine built from the ground up using C++ with [Simple DirectMedia Layer](https://www.libsdl.org/) (SDL 2.0).
-LaiEngine’s features include: GameObjects, Heap Manager, Smart Pointers, Mathematics Library, and Asset Builder.

 Also available in the project is an example game I built with the LaiEngine to showcase the engine’s features.

 ### How to: